trongquochuydinh/semester_project/README.md

 - Role and company checks are applied consistently across the application.
 - Unauthorized actions are rejected with appropriate error responses.

+### 5. Link Github

+- Link account to Github using the button in the user profile menu.

 ## Testing

 The project includes automated tests for backend logic and API endpoints.